coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 - Seeing when learner gets interested/curious about something and takes inspiration from the course. :+1:
 - Seeing it works and someone can do something new.
 - Motivated students grasping new stuff
-- Students picking up and running with the matertial and skills I give them and using it for their own work. :+1:
+- Students picking up and running with the material and skills I give them and using it for their own work. :+1:
 - The "ah-ha!" moment when a student gets it! :+1::100: :+1:
 - Learning from students who know about some topic more than you do. :+1:
 - Being able to help people reach their goals, by showing them something new.